-Choose the suitable type of crate for your pup.
-You can use heavy-duty crates for traveling, and wooden dog houses for a more comfortable experience.
+Choose a suitable type of crate for your pup.
+You can use heavy-duty crates for traveling and wooden dog houses for a more comfortable experience.

-Don't put your dog in the crate for an extended period then he can hold his bladder.
-This may affect your dog's potty training in a negative way.
+Don't put your dog in the crate for an extended period; then, he can hold his bladder.
+This may affect your dog's potty training negatively.

 Always remember there are training steps to accomplish your goals.
 Encourage yourself to learn various training techniques.

-When there is a potty mistake in the crate, do not punish your pup.
+Do not punish your pup when there is a potty mistake in the crate.
 Clean the crate immediately and use a deodorizer.